mpchenette/rust-std-web-server/README.md

 1. We use [match guards](https://doc.rust-lang.org/rust-by-example/flow_control/match/guard.html) when parsing the received lines so we can validate the data as we structure it.

 1. We use `const` and not `static` for the supported methods and versions because they are immutable and known at compile time.

+1. we choose a vec<u8> for the httpmessage body because "the body of an HTTP request can contain any type of data, including binary data, which is best represented as a sequence of bytes."
+(Copilot)

+1. According to copilot, `.contains` is case sensitive

+1. I'm refactoring to not use .lines or .split_whitespace because it ignores trailing and leading whitespace.
+Technically trialing and leading whitespace should return an error so I am going to follow the spec as much as possible. (need a ref for this maybe? link to the spec)